WHAT TO DO WHEN MOVERS DAMAGE YOUR PROPERTY OR BELONGINGS? 5 SIMPLE STEPS TO ENSURING A MUTUAL RESOLUTION

 4 – SUBMIT YOUR CLAIM ASAP

 This is where taking solid stock of literally every single thing that was packed and relocated comes into play.
 If you are aware of everything you have, you will know when something goes missing.
 If you did your due diligence and took pictures of all your large furniture pieces before moving day, you have precise knowledge of what shape they should be in.
 Furthermore, if the regrettable happens, you have armed yourself with the tools necessary to complete a meticulous claim report immediately.
 Be detailed and leave no stone unturned.
 Include clear pictures, both from before and after.
 Incorporate receipts or proof of purchase if you have them, to help establish original cost of the piece in question.
 Can you remember where it was purchased and when?
 It is impossible to give too much information in this situation.
 Enclose relevant emails and communication.
 If there is a need to submit documents like your contract or invoice, always keep the original and send in photocopies.
 If one of your items has actually come apart, keep the broken pieces.
 Never throw anything away before the claim is settled.
 Once you have compiled all of your material, hit send.
-The sooner the moving company receives it, the sooner they can assess and repair the damage to your property or possession.
+So are movers liable for damage?
+Yes, so the sooner the moving company receives it, the sooner they can assess and repair the damage to your property or possession.

 5 – ESCALATE